 As different as night and day

 In a few months, babies gradually begin to organize sleeping and waking according to daily cycles of darkness and daylight.
-The 24-hour, light-and-dark cycle begins to affect most babies’ sleep patterns within the first three months.
+The 24-hour, light-and-dark cycle affects most babies’ sleep patterns within the first three months.
 By six months of age, many babies organize their main sleep times in concert with darkness and daylight.

 Hush, little baby

-By the time your baby turns one, chances are she’ll be sleeping 8 to 12 hours a night, waking up only once or twice during that time.
-She may also take a nap once or twice during the day, ranging from 20 minutes to around 2 hours at a time.
+By the time your baby turns one, chances are she’ll be sleeping 8 to 12 hours a night, waking up only once or twice.
+She may also nap once or twice during the day, ranging from 20 minutes to around 2 hours at a time.
 Every baby is different, and your normal, healthy baby may have different sleep patterns from other children.

 Helpful parenting tips

-- Don’t expect your baby to sleep through a night before she’s six months old.
+- Don’t expect your baby to sleep through the night before she’s six months old.